Due Dates for Rates Instalments

 Approximately half of our total income comes from rates and charges.
 We use this money to help fund a whole range of facilities and services in our city, from parks and sports fields to roads, libraries, health and safety, community events and youth services.

-The total amount of rate money we collect each year is worked out based on State Government directions.
+The total amount of rate income that council can raise from rates and charges is limited by the rate peg percentage, determined on an annual basis by the Independent Pricing and Regulatory Tribunal (IPART).
 How much you pay as an individual depends on the type of land you own.

 In Shellharbour City there are three land categories: farmland, residential and business.
 Your rate category is shown on the front of your rate notice.
 If you don’t agree with your category you can apply to have it changed by contacting our rates department on (02) 4221 6111 or by emailing council@shellharbour.nsw.gov.au.

-All rates are calculated using land value.
-The land value is determined by the NSW Valuer General(Opens in a new window), not by Council.
+All rates are calculated using the land value of the property.
+The land value is determined by the NSW Valuer General, not by Council.
+Any queries regarding your land value should be directed to the NSW Valuer General.

 If your land has more than one use, for example if you have a shop with a flat upstairs, your rate is worked out using a formula that takes both uses into account.
 Once your land value is worked out, it’s multiplied by a figure known as the “rate in the dollar”.
-If your land is residential, we also use what’s called a “base amount”.
+If your property is residential, a “base amount” is also included.

-The rate in the dollar is calculated by dividing 55% of the total amount collected through residential rates by the total land value of all residential properties in the city.
+The rate in the dollar is calculated by dividing 55% of the total amount collected through residential rates, by the total land value of all residential properties in the Shellharbour LGA.
 Your share of this is based upon the valuation of your property.

 As well as the rate in the dollar amount, the remaining 45% of our residential rate income comes from a base amount.
 This charge is the same for all residential properties.